 However, this awesome assistant sometimes suddenly shuts down for some unknown reason.
 Common symptoms are the preview stops loading or the settings remain unsaved.

-In this article, we will be spelling out why the WordPress Customizer stops working, as well as suggesting some workable solutions.
+In this article, we will be spelling out why your WordPress customizer stops working as well as suggesting some workable solutions.

-Why WordPress Customizer Stops Working and How to Fix
+Why WordPress Customizer Not Working and How to Fix

 There could be a few reasons why your WordPress Customizer doesn’t work.
 It could be due to the plugin conflict (conflict between 2 plugins), plugin script error in your preview, or the 500 – Internal Server Error.

 Another reason could be your server not having enough memory to run all of the software installed, which includes WordPress, themes, and plugins.
-Having different WordPress address (URL) and site address (URL) also causes the Customizer not to work properly.
+Having different WordPress addresses (URL) and site addresses (URL) also causes the Customizer not to work properly.

 Every culprit behind the faulty Customizer will be identified and listed below, along with the effective answer.

 However, before we get started, make sure that you update your WordPress, active themes, and plugins to the latest version, as well as backing up your website.
 Whenever you’re done preparing, we’re good to go!

 - Different WordPress Address and Site Address

 - Missing or Invalid Menu Items